 Created and mixed the multichannel and stereo test tones on Chesky Records’ SACD and DVD-Audio test discs

 Performed, composed and recorded jazz off and on since 1979, most notably with the New York City jazz group Short Memory.
-I primarily play bass now, but have also gigged on Chapman Stick and ukulele.
-I'm not a great performer by any standard, but I do understand music and recording, and am familiar with what instruments sound like.
-Here are five performances over the years:
+He primarily plays double bass now, but has also gigged on Chapman Stick and ukulele.
+He hosts a weekly jazz jam session where musicians of all skill levels are invited, and he owns a drum kit, percussion instruments and various keyboards.
+Here are five of his performances over the years:

 One of the custom audio testing switchers Brent has designed and built -- borrowed here for a speaker test by fellow Wirecutter writer Chris Heinonen